Sekhemre-Wepmaat Intef: Burial

+It is believed he was buried in a pyramid tomb in the 17th Dynasty royal necropolis at Dra' Abu el-Naga' and that his tomb was only found and looted in the late 19th century.

 Pyramid

-At Dra Abu el-Naga, the Pyramid of Sekhemre-Wepmaat Intef-aa has not been located.
-Sekhemre-Wepmaat Intef-aa's pyramidion was found inscribed with the king's name and had a slope of 60 degrees.
+Sekhemre-Wepmaat Intef's pyramidion was found at Dra Abu el-Naga inscribed with the king's name and had a slope of 60 degrees.
 The pyramidion is now in the British Museum (BM EA 478).
 The pyramid tomb of his brother Nubkheperre Intef was found in 2001.
+During excavations of Nubkheperre Intef's pyramid tomb in 2003, a fragment belonging to Sekhemre-Wepmaat Intef's pyramidion was found alongside fragments of Nubkheperre Intef's own pyramidion.
+This suggests that the lost pyramid tomb of Sekhemre-Wepmaat Intef is located somewhere in the vicinity of the pyramid of his brother Nubkheperre Intef in Dra' Abu el-Naga'.

 Coffin and burial equipment

 The coffin of Sekhemre-Wepmaat Intef-aa (Louvre E 3019) was a rishi coffin discovered in the 19th century by inhabitants of Kurna.
 The coffin preserved an inscription which reveals that this king's brother Nubkheperre Intef buried – and thus succeeded – him.
 Sekhemre-Wepmaat Intef-aa's canopic chest was also found.
 The Priesse Papyrus was found inside the rishi coffin.